JieyuWu/ToyotaMod/CARLA.md

 look for the driver that has "recommended" at the end

+for example, the 450 version install command is show below:

 `sudo apt install nvidia-450`

+`sudo reboot`

 `$ curl https://get.docker.com | sh \`
 `&& sudo systemctl start docker \`